Despite Northam’s public health credentials, some Virginians question his leadership during pandemic

 “The governor keeps relying on the fact that he’s a physician to give him more moral authority here, but if he wrote orders in a hospital like he’s giving them out as governor, he would be accused of malpractice,” he said.
 “I think the general public has no idea what to do.
 They lack consistent information and guidance from the state.”

-Gilbert was particularly incensed that rural, Republican-heavy Southwest Virginia was rebuffed when it asked to emerge early from restrictions, but deep-blue Northern Virginia seemed to get different treatment.
+Gilbert was particularly critical after rural, Republican-heavy southwestern Virginia was rebuffed when it asked to emerge early from restrictions but deep-blue Northern Virginia seemed to get different treatment.

 “He was much more wiling to listen to Northern Virginia than he was to Southwest Virginia,” Gilbert said.

-And making face masks compulsory?
+And making masks compulsory?
 In some parts of the state, Gilbert said, that’s going to make people decide not to wear them just to “push back” against government overreach.

 Northam’s need to deal with such disparate, competing interests around the state “is a very, very difficult balancing act to perform,” Rozell said.
 “I would not want to be in his shoes.”